Clairol, Inventor of the At-Home Hair Color Category, Reinvents Itself for a New Generation of DIY Beauty Lovers

-NEW YORK, March 23, 2023 (GLOBE NEWSWIRE) -- Clairol (https://www.clairol.com/en-US), the pioneer of at-home hair color, today announced a new global campaign, It's So Me, featuring a collective of nine real women and creators, each bringing to life the Do-It-Yourself (DIY) expressive spirit of Clairol hair color.
+Toronto, Ontario--(Newsfile Corp. - March 29, 2023) - Clairol, the pioneer of at-home hair colour, announced a new global campaign, It's So Me, featuring a collective of nine real women and creators, each bringing to life the Do-It-Yourself (DIY) expressive spirit of Clairol hair colour.

 It's So Me is the creative unveil for what has been a multi-year effort to transform Clairol for a new generation since the brand joined the Wella Company portfolio in 2020.

 "Step by step, we have been remodeling our business to better serve today's consumer.
 And while much of that transformation to-date has been happening behind the scenes, It's So Me is the first time our consumers will see this refresh in our masterbrand communications," says Marlene Lotter, Global Senior Vice President of Wella Company's Retail Hair Division.
-"We are pulling from the brand's storied past of breaking boundaries and modernizing our message and approach to encourage at home hair color enthusiasts to have fun with hair color on their journey of self-discovery."
+"We are pulling from the brand's storied past of breaking boundaries and modernizing our message and approach to encourage at home hair colour enthusiasts to have fun with hair colour on their journey of self-discovery,

-The all-new campaign taps into a recent evolution in the world of hair color.
-Whereas in the past hair color beauty was often equated to socio-economic status and expensive in-salon services, in recent years, there has been a shift toward a more inclusive and diverse definition of beautiful hair color.
+The all-new campaign taps into a recent evolution in the world of hair colour.
+Whereas in the past hair colour beauty was often equated to socio-economic status and expensive in-salon services, in recent years, there has been a shift toward a more inclusive and diverse definition of beautiful hair colour.
 As evidenced by trending videos on TikTok, DIY beauty has been elevated and more than ever, celebrated.

 The It's So Me Collective

 At the helm of It's So Me is a new global cast, made up of moms, teachers, fashionistas, musicians, TV presenters, and fitness coaches, all of whom embody the essence of Clairol and its iconic history of celebrating women role models.
-Collectively this group speaks to an audience of over 7 million.
+Collectively this group speaks to an audience of over 7 million social media followers.

-- Gym Tan (https://www.tiktok.com/@californiaistoocasual) - Fashion influencer and mom, Gym enjoys a low maintenance hair routine that enhances her natural color and covers her grays
+- Gym Tan - Fashion influencer and mom, Gym enjoys a low maintenance hair routine that enhances her natural color and covers her grays.

-- Mya Miller (https://www.tiktok.com/@myarosemiller_) - Daughter of Gym Tan, Mya loves enhancing her current color while keeping it looking shiny and healthy
+- Mya Miller - Daughter of Gym Tan, Mya loves enhancing her current color while keeping it looking shiny and healthy.

-- Sofia Bella (https://www.tiktok.com/@iamsofiabella?lang=en) - A teacher by day and lifestyle content creator by night, Sofia sees hair color as another form of self-expression and loves to make a statement with bold color changes
+- Sofia Bella - A teacher by day and lifestyle content creator by night, Sofia sees hair color as another form of self-expression and loves to make a statement with bold color changes.

-- April Kae (https://www.tiktok.com/@aprilkae.nyc) - Musician, model and activist, April has had a challenging hair journey, but now rocks her natural curls and celebrates them with nourishing color and vibrant tones
+- April Kae - Musician, model and activist, April has had a challenging hair journey, but now rocks her natural curls and celebrates them with nourishing color and vibrant tones.

-- Cici Coleman (https://www.instagram.com/cici_coleman_/?hl=en) - Cici is on a mission to empower women through her online coaching and likes to keep her signature blonde bright with multi-dimensional tones
+- Cici Coleman - Cici is on a mission to empower women through her online coaching and likes to keep her signature blonde bright with multi-dimensional tones.

-- Caroline Tucker (https://www.tiktok.com/@caroline_tuckerrr?lang=en) - Caroline began coloring her hair at a young age and has experimented with a variety of different hair colors, but has always felt the most herself with a shade of red
+- Caroline Tucker - Caroline began coloring her hair at a young age and has experimented with a variety of different hair colors, but has always felt the most herself with a shade of red.

-- Nush Cope (https://www.tiktok.com/@nushcope) - As a mom of two, Nush is taking some time to experiment again with her hair colour to find out what look suits her and makes her feel her best in this new role
+- Nush Cope - as a mom of two, Nush is taking some time to experiment again with her hair colour to find out what look suits her and makes her feel her best in this new role.

-- Sheen Fatemi (https://www.tiktok.com/@sheeensworld) - Sheen sees her hair as an extension of her style and has found experimenting with her color liberating
+- Sheen Fatemi - Sheen sees her hair as an extension of her style and has found experimenting with her color liberating.

-- Stacey Dooley (https://www.instagram.com/sjdooley/?hl=en) - Stacey is a trailblazing broadcast journalist, famed for her fiery auburn shade which she colors to enhance its vibrancy

 "Each of these real women represents a connection to the modern Clairol woman in a way that is truly reflective of our ethos - authentic, self-reliant and unafraid to be one's true self," concludes Ms. Lotter.
 "It's a new era for the brand and its community."